Hoosier History: On This Day, December 27

 On Dec.
 27, 2004, quarterback Peyton Manning of the Indianapolis Colts breaks the National Football League’s single-season touchdown passing record; he finds wide receiver Brandon Stokely in the end zone for his 49th touchdown pass en route to leading the Colts over the Chargers 34-31 in overtime at the RCA Dome.
 Manning’s record, surpassing Dan Marino of the Miami Dolphins, would stand until 2007.
 (Watch the CBS Sports broadcast of the record-setting moment below)

 On Dec.
 27, 1968, Apollo 8 and its three astronauts make a safe, nighttime splashdown in the Pacific after becoming the first manned spacecraft to orbit the moon during an historic six-day journey.
 Commander of the mission was Frank Borman from Gary, Indiana.
-(Photo credit: NASA) In fact, Apollo 8 orbited the moon 10 times in a flight that helped open the way for moon-landing missions.
+(Source: Hoosier History Highlights from the Indiana Department of Administration; Photo credit: NASA) In fact, Apollo 8 orbited the moon 10 times in a flight that helped open the way for moon-landing missions.
 (Watch video below of the Apollo 8 launch and splashdown)

 On Dec.
 27, 1966, at least 16 traffic fatalities marred the Christmas holiday weekend in Indiana as the national road toll soared past 500, marking an alarming growth in annual highway-related deaths.
 It would end up becoming a pivotal year for highway safety, leading to creation of the National Highway Traffic Safety Administration and a dramatic drop since then in highway deaths.
 (Photo courtesy: IIHS)